 What is Divide by Zero?

-It is one of those companies which is trying to take 3D printing technology to SME sector in India, by making machines which are professional, affordable and adhere to international quality standards.
-The startup has already launched a range of Industrial 3D printers which cater to various businesses, giving opportunities to engineers, designers, architects, educators, medical researchers and innovators to realise and visualise their ideas.
+It is one of those companies which is trying to take 3D printing technology to the SME sector in India, by making machines that are professional, affordable, and adhere to international quality standards.
+The startup has already launched a range of industrial 3D printers that cater to various businesses, giving opportunities to engineers, designers, architects, educators, medical researchers, and innovators to realize and visualize their ideas.

 Present Status & Market Scope